shibatch/sleef/README.md

 ### OS support

-Only Linux distributions are currently tested in CI and thus officially supported.
+Only Linux distributions and macOS are currently tested in CI and thus officially supported.

-Building SLEEF for MacOS and Windows on x86 machines was officially supported ( :white_circle: ), as of 3.5.1, however it is not currently tested.
+Building SLEEF for Windows on x86 machines was officially supported ( :white_circle: ), as of 3.5.1, however it is not currently tested.

-Support for MacOS, iOS and Android is only preliminary on AArch64.
+Support for iOS and Android is only preliminary on AArch64.

 SVE is not supported on Darwin-based system and therefore automatically disabled by SLEEF on Darwin.